TPO vs. EPDM: What's the Difference?

 - •Can you provide references for similar projects in Massachusetts?

-Roofing Doctors installs both EPDM and TPO and can honestly recommend the better fit for your specific building, budget, and priorities.
+Roofing Doctor installs both EPDM and TPO and can honestly recommend the better fit for your specific building, budget, and priorities.